3. Deploy vLLM inference service

 ## Overview

-Now that your infrastructure and monitoring are set up, you'll deploy the vLLM inference service.
-This step covers configuring your deployment, deploying the service, and verifying it's working correctly.
+Now that your infrastructure and monitoring are set up, you'll deploy the vLLM inference service to serve large language model completions from your CKS cluster.
+This step covers how to configure your deployment, deploy the service, and verify it's working correctly.

 ## Step 1: Configure your deployment